 From blades to buildings

-In a new high-tech neighbourhood in Lund in southern Sweden, turbine blades from a decommissioned wind farm will become a very visible part of the façade of an eco-friendly multistorey car park.
+In a new high-tech neighbourhood in Lund in southern Sweden, turbine blades from a decommissioned wind farm have become a very visible part of the facade of an eco-friendly multistorey car park.

 When Danish onshore windfarm, Nørre Økse Sø, was decommissioned in 2023, Vattenfall explored opportunities to repurpose or recycle the blades.